Brahmi therapeutic uses may include sharpening memory, improving brain health, and calming nerves. It’s called the Mastermind.

 Brahmi – The Mastermind

 Is your mind racing?
-We think it should be.
+We think it should be after learning about the many Brahmi therapeutic uses.
 But to be clear, we sell Brahmi (Bacopa monnieri), not because it may relieve any specific condition, but because we like that it supports the function of various body systems, in particular cognition, in a way that can help you optimize your health.

 We sell Bacopa monnieri extract in a small, 100g size as AHA!
 Memory Support (roughly 50 servings).
 We also sell Bacopa in 200 g, 500 g, and 1,000 g sizes.
 Serving suggestion: Mix 1/2 teaspoon of the extract with 1/2 teaspoon of virgin coconut oil or ghee or with 1/2 teaspoon of your favorite nut butter.
 Take 2 servings a day.